violines/rest-bundle/README.md

 ```

 ### How does it work?
-1. Create a PHP class and add the `@TerryApiBundle\Annotation\Struct` annotation
+1. Create a DTO (normal PHP class) and add the `@TerryApiBundle\Annotation\HTTPApi` annotation
-1. Use any property annotations from symfony/serializer or symfony/validator inside your struct
+1. Use any property annotations from symfony/serializer or symfony/validator inside your DTO
-1. Declare a struct as type of a controller argument
+1. Declare your DTO as type of a controller argument
-1. Return an instance of a struct in the controller
+1. Return an instance of your DTO in the controller

 ### Show Case
 You can find a sample of usage under: https://github.com/simon-schubert/terry-api-show.